ashrafcoderkube/DevOps-Playbook/9-mail-servers/exim/MacOS/configuration.md

-### Exim Configuration on Ubuntu
+### Exim Configuration on macOS

 #### Prerequisites
-1. Ensure you have administrative privileges on your Ubuntu machine.
+1. Ensure you have administrative privileges on your macOS machine.
-2. Install Exim using the package manager:
+2. Install Exim using Homebrew:
      ```shell
-     sudo apt update
-    sudo apt install exim4
+     brew install exim
      ```

-### Exim Configuration Directory
+#### Exim Configuration Directory
-Exim stores its configuration files in `/etc/exim4`.
+Exim stores its configuration files in `/usr/local/etc/exim`.

-Basic Configuration File (`exim4.conf`)
+Basic Configuration File (`exim.conf`)

-Here’s a sample of what your `exim4.conf` might look like:
+Here’s a sample of what your `exim.conf` might look like:

 ```ini
 # Network settings